What is a Recreational Pilot Licence (RPL)?

 Before operating independently of a school, new RPL holders should make sure they are fully aware of their new responsibilities.
 Initially, pilots must complete a flight review with an instructor and make sure they are familiar with the new regulations and their responsibilities when exercising the privileges of their RPL.

 There are 2 ways to achieve your RPL.

-Your may start your flying training immediately in a modern Cessna 172 aircraft or convert an existing R.A.Aus Pilot Certificate.
+Your may start your flying training immediately in one of our nine GA aircraft or convert an existing R.A.Aus Pilot Certificate.

 To obtain your RPL you need to:

 - Be at least 16 years of age; and

 - Have a CASA ARN ( Aviation Reference Number)